-11. It is a legal requirement that local authorities and headteachers ensure that risk assessments are conducted and regularly reviewed and updated.
+10. It is a legal requirement that local authorities and headteachers ensure that risk assessments are conducted and regularly reviewed and updated (including at points when the guidance is updated).
 In implementing this guidance, it is imperative that schools and local authorities continue to take a balanced approach, and take every appropriate step to ensure the safety and wellbeing of children, young people and staff in schools.
 Full guidance on the risk assessment process is in Annex A.